#1 Deprogramming Liberalism with Nuclear Counterarguments

 • Terrorists & due process 1

-Liberals believe they stand on the moral high ground in regard to human rights issues.
+Liberals believe that they stand on the moral high ground in regard to human rights issues.
 They see the closing of the Guantanamo Bay detention facility as symbolic of their defense of human rights.
 Their argument is that former President Bush illegally, or at least unethically held foreign prisoners captured in the Middle East for indefinite periods without due process and trials.
 Liberals strongly condemned the Bush administration for what some consider war crimes or crimes against humanity.
 Liberals like to equate these terrorism suspects with common domestic criminals and demand the same rights for them.

 So here is the first 800 pound question for you, American neighbor.
 Since liberalism demands due process through domestic, civilian trials for foreign terror suspects as a basis for objecting to the Guantanamo Bay detention facility, why is it OK in the Middle East for President Obama to execute foreign terror suspects in their homes along with their families and neighbors’ families with Predator drone missiles without due process or trials on U.S. soil? [*akp6ed, *bzszcy]